JasonZook324/FTA/replit.md

 The backend includes middleware for request logging, error handling, and development-specific features like Vite integration for hot module replacement during development.

 ### Data Storage Solutions
-The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe database operations and migrations.
-The database schema includes tables for users, ESPN credentials, leagues, teams, matchups, and players with proper foreign key relationships.
+The application uses **Neon PostgreSQL** as the ONLY database for all data storage.
+The DATABASE_URL is loaded from the `.env` file and uses Drizzle ORM for type-safe database operations and migrations.
+The database schema includes tables for users, ESPN credentials, leagues, teams, matchups, players, and Fantasy Pros data (players, rankings, projections, news).

+**IMPORTANT**: This application ONLY uses the Neon database specified in `.env`.
+Never use any other database for data storage.

-For development flexibility, the system includes an in-memory storage implementation that mirrors the database interface, allowing for rapid prototyping and testing without database dependencies.
+For development flexibility, the system includes an in-memory storage implementation that mirrors the database interface, allowing for rapid prototyping and testing without database dependencies (though this is not currently used).

 ### Authentication and Authorization
 The application implements a dual-layer authentication system: